 You can change the network parameters while connected via an Ethernet LAN link, but once the network parameters have been changed, you will lose connection.
 It is better to use a USB connection for this.

 3.3.
-CONNECTION BY WI-FI, BLUETOOTH LINK, 3G-UMTS/GPRS
+CONNECTION BY WI-FI

-These links can be used to configure the instrument using the PEL Transfer software, to view the measurements, and to upload the recordings to a PC, a smartphone, or a tablet.
+This link can be used to configure the instrument using the PEL Transfer software, to view the measurements, and to upload the recordings to a PC, a smartphone, or a tablet.